 But the real story of Friday was the vertical drop in Gold.
 Gold prices dropped about $60 dollars by mid-afternoon.
 The US dollar rallied 1% and many components of the risk trade lost on Friday.
 This validated the cautious stand of Laszlo Birinyi on commodities (see clip 3 below) and made fun of David Rosenberg’s target of $2000 plus for Gold (see clip 4 below).
 But, to be fair, Rosenberg was short term tactically bearish on gold and bullish on dollar in his comments.
 But we have praised Rosenberg so effusively in the past that we feel we are entitled to poke some fun at his expense.

 We point out that Rosenberg’s ex-colleague Richard Bernstein is not so enamored of Gold.
 Score one for Bernstein over Rosi, as he called by his friends & acquaintances.
 We, of course, are neither.
 In full disclosure, we have never met or spoken with either Bernstein or Rosenberg.
-Our “association” is entirely as viewers of shows produced by the
+Our “association” is entirely as viewers of shows produced by the “friends & fun” CNBC anchors.
+Of course, these “friendly” CNBC anchors do not speak with us either.

 The most accurate economic firm is supposed to be ECRI, the Economic Cycle Research Institute.
 These folks use their own proprietary indicators to forecast economic cycles.
 We have featured videoclips of Lakshman Achuthan of ECRI a few times in this series of articles.
-Mr. Achuthan is a frequent guest on financial TV and
+Mr. Achuthan is a frequent guest on financial TV and on CNBC, in particular.
+ECRI has been unswervingly bullish on the economy for the past 6 months.
+They have called for a powerful rebound from last year’s downturn and they have been right.

 We expected ECRI to be bullish after the stunning jobs surprise.
 To our surprise, they do not seem to be.
 ECRI distinguishes between the short-term secular rebound and the long term “dire news” in unemployment.
-ECRI’s duo of Achuthan & Banerji (The “A& B Team”?*) argue that “business cycles are back with a vengeance” and that “The “great moderation” of business cycles once extolled by many economists, including Federal Reserve Chairman Ben Bernanke, is history.
+ECRI’s duo of Achuthan & Banerji (The “A& B Team”?*) argue that “business cycles are back with a vengeance” and that “The “great moderation” of business cycles once extolled by many economists, including Federal Reserve Chairman Ben Bernanke, is history.“

 The A & B Team further states that “The trend rate of growth is shriveling….The real risk is of more frequent recessions repeatedly aborting cyclical downswings in unemployment in coming years. “

 Again for full disclosure, we do not know either Achuthan or Banerji and subscription to ECRI is far beyond our pay grade.
-In any case, we have made cheapness into a virtue as well as a
+In any case, we have made cheapness into a virtue as well as a competitive advantage.
+Readers who desire free but excellent research should read the complete article on Analysis: Good News On Jobs, But Will It Last? on NPR’s website.

 When we read this free but superb article, we feel like rushing into 30-Year Treasuries.